 We address the challenges facing society and the economy, from shedding light on the refugee crisis, to character education in schools, through to developing leaders in the NHS.

 The Centre for Advanced Therapies Manufacturing Training is a newly established National Training Centre based in Birmingham, UK.
-We are one of several National Training Centres that are part of the Cell and Gene Therapy Catapult’s Advanced Therapies Skills and Training Network (ATSTN).
+We are one of several National Training Centres that are part of the Advanced Therapies Skills and Training Network (ATSTN), which is coordinated by the Cell and Gene Therapy Catapult.

 The Centre for Advanced Therapies Manufacturing Training is part of the ATSTN programme funded from the Department of Business, Energy & Industrial Strategy (BEIS) and Innovate UK (IUK), coordinated by the Cell and Gene Therapy Catapult.